vanHeemstraSystems/home-assistant/300/100/100/700/README.md

 *Note*: If when trying to change to the root user with "su" and entering the password (of the first user that was created in Debian VM) you get a "su: Authentication failure", use "sudo su" instead with the password.

+*Note*: Regarding the applications to be installed read the documentation as the video has some old/out-of-date mentionings; see https://github.com/home-assistant/supervised